-The intersection of the road from Kampala, about three quarters of a kilometer from the Busia Customs Border Post, to the one from Tororo towards Lumino by the Lake Victoria, is roughly at a 90 degree angle.
+The intersection of the road from Kampala, to the one from Tororo towards Lumino by the Lake Victoria, is roughly at a 90 degree angle.
 On the right side before the intersection is the bus/taxi park that is the disembarking point for, even those passengers, heading to the border on their way to Kenya.

 From that point, the road is an elevated gradient upwards, towards Kenya.
 It is difficult to walk it, especially when one has luggage to lug.
 It is like the gradient from Kiira Police Post towards Kabira Club; or the gradient from Entebbe Road junction at Shoprite to the Kampala-Entebbe junction, opposite the Housing Finance Bank.

 Those going to Kenya have to contend with it; and previously there was scantly help for carrying luggage.
 Until the early 1970s, possibly the year 1970 itself, when the “boys” who used to help carry luggage physically to the border point for a fee, hit on the idea of tying the luggage to the carriers of bicycles; and these lessened the burden.

 They would roll the bicycles as the owners of the luggage followed along, obviously with the distrust that they could not ride away while the owners walked; it was possible that they would easily have disappeared with the luggage, by any of the panya roads leading to Kenya side.
 Besides, they could not give lifts to the travelling owners at the same time.

 The sales pitch/question these boys would ask the travelers willing to have them carry the luggage was, “Border?”.
 It was a repeated question/offer for them to carry the luggage for the traveler.
 The pronunciation of the word in English easily got tied up with the African phonetic, “Boda”.

 And with the easy repetition, the term, “bodaboda”, was born.